Calendar date

 A calendar date is a reference to a particular day, represented within a calendar system, enabling a specific day to be unambiguously identified.
 Simple math can be performed between dates; commonly, the number of days between two dates may be calculated, e.g., "25 " is ten days after "15 ".
 The date of a particular event depends on the time zone used to record it.
 For example, the air attack on Pearl Harbor that began at 7:48 a.m. local Hawaiian time (HST) on 7 December 1941 is recorded equally as having happened on 8 December at 3:18 a.m.
 Japan Standard Time (JST).

 A particular day may be assigned a different nominal date according to the calendar used.
 (Note: An identifying suffix may be needed where ambiguity may arise, but this may not always be sufficient.
 For example, the Western (Gregorian) and Eastern (Julian) Christian calendars each use the designation AD but, since about the middle of the 16th century, the same day is dated differently by the calendars, despite each using the same format.
 Consequently the name of the calendar must also be stated.
-See also Old Style and New Style dates for the notation used followind a change of civil calendar used.)
+See also Old Style and New Style dates for the notation used following a change of civil calendar used.)
 The de facto standard for recording dates worldwide is the Gregorian calendar, the world's most widely used civil calendar.
-Many cultures use religious calendars such as the Gregorian (Western Christendom, AD), the Julian calendar (Eastern Christendom, AD), Hebrew calendar (Judaism, AM), the Hijri calendars (Islam, AH), or any other of the many calendars used around the world.
-Regnal calendars (that record a date in terms of years since the beginning of the monarch's reign) are also used in some places, for particular purposes.
+Many cultures also use traditional or religious calendars such as those listed in the adjacent table and other lunisolar calendars such as the Buddhist and Hindu calendars.